changelly/api-changelly/README.md

 To identify transaction the id from the `createTransaction` method is used.

-Also you can use `getTransactions` method to list all transactions those satisfy request params.
+Also you can use `getTransactions` method to list all transactions that satisfy request params.

-_Note on transaction processing:_ It's common situation when there are many transactions in `waiting` status when processing a payin.
-In that case transaction with `waiting` status and _the nearest_ amount is selected.
+_Note on transaction processing:_ It's common situation when there are many transactions in `waiting` status when processing payin.
+In this case transaction with `waiting` status and _the nearest_ amount is selected.
 And in case there are many - the earleast of them is selected.
-If the are no transaction in `waiting` status then new transaction is created automaticly.
+If the are no transactions in `waiting` status then new transaction is created automatically.

 All parameters for this method are optional.